ChalmersGU-data-structure-courses/dsabook/src/markdown/12-graphs/51-implementation.md

 ### Alternative approaches

 ::: TODO
-- e.g., vertices are integers starting from 0?
+- for example, vertices are integers starting from 0?
 - not allowing the graph to change?
 - making it possible to delete vertices/edges?
 - undirected graphs